vivishno/azure-triggers-acr/readMe.md

 #### Option 1:
 A sample workflow [push_sample_image](/.github/workflows/push_sample_image.yml) is available which can be used to push image provided to ACR.
-We can update this workflow trigger it by making a commit to it.
-This trigger will push image to ACR and trigger workflow [deploy_image](/.github/workflows/deploy_image.yml) to deploy the image to AKS.
+We need to provide ACR details in above workflow and commit the workflow file.
+The commit will trigger the workflow [push_sample_image](/.github/workflows/push_sample_image.yml) which will push a new image to ACR and trigger workflow [deploy_image](/.github/workflows/deploy_image.yml) to deploy the image to AKS.

 #### Option 2: